arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/io/README.md

 ### unsafeRunTimed

-To be used with SEVERE CAUTION, it runs `IO` synchronously and returns an `Option<A>` blocking the current thread.
+To be used with SEVERE CAUTION.
+It runs `IO` synchronously and returns an `Option<A>`, blocking the current thread.
 It requires a timeout parameter.
-If the any non-blocking operation performed inside `IO` lasts longer than the timeout, `unsafeRunSyncTimed` returns `None`.
+If any non-blocking operation performed inside `IO` lasts longer than the timeout, `unsafeRunSyncTimed` returns `None`.

 If your program has crashed, this function call is a good suspect.
-To avoid crashing use `attempt()` first.
+To avoid crashing, use `attempt()` first.

 If your multithreaded program deadlocks, this function call is a good suspect.